ecedi/automatic-git-tag/README.md

 * `+semver: feature` or `+semver: minor` it will increase the second digit.
 * `+semver: fix` or `+semver: patch` it will increase the third digit.

+OR

+If you use the u parameter:
+* `./git-tag.sh -u breaking` or `./git-tag.sh -u major` it will increase the first one.
+* `./git-tag.sh -u feature` or `./git-tag.sh -u minor` it will increase the second digit.
+* `./git-tag.sh -u fix` or `./git-tag.sh -u patch` it will increase the third digit.

 ## Requirement

 Bash and git installed.